freshy969/menu-customizer/readme.txt

 Requires at least: 4.2
 Tested up to: 4.3-alpha
 Stable tag: 0.4
+License: GPLv2

-Description: Manage your Menus in the Customizer.
+Manage your Menus in the Customizer.
 WordPress core feature-plugin.
-License: GPLv2

 == Description ==
 This plugin is a WordPress core feature-plugin and a former Google Summer of Code 2014 project.
 See the <a href="http://make.wordpress.org/core/tag/menu-customizer/">updates on Make WordPress Core</a> for more information.